john-h-kastner/regex-complement-prolog/regex.md

   [S], {T is S + 1}.
 ```

-To implement the construction, we also need some data structure to represent
-an NFA.
-Recall that an NFA is [defined by a 5-tuple][3]
+We also need some data structure to represent an NFA.
+An NFA is [defined by a 5-tuple][3]
 $(Q, \Sigma, \Delta, q_0, f)$: a set of states, an alphabet, a transition
 function, an initial state, and a final state.
 We are working with a fixed
 alphabet ($\{0,1\}$), so we will ignore $\Sigma$ and encode the remaining four